zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 # Using Hardhat

-The best way to start writing smart contracts with fhEVM is to use our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).
+This document guides you to start with fhEVM by using our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).

+## Using Hardhat with fhEVM
-It allows you to start a fhEVM docker image and run your smart contract on it.
-Read the [README](https://github.com/zama-ai/fhevm-hardhat-template/blob/main/README.md) for more information.
+To start writing smart contracts with fhEVM, we recommend use our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).
+This template allows you to launch an fhEVM Docker image and run your smart contract on it.
+For more information, refer to the [README](https://github.com/zama-ai/fhevm-hardhat-template/blob/main/README.md).

-When developing confidential contracts, we recommend to use first the mocked version of fhEVM for faster testing with `pnpm test:mock` and coverage computation via `pnpm coverage:mock`, this will lead to a better developer experience.
-However, keep in mind that the mocked fhEVM has some limitations and discrepancies compared to the real fhEVM node, as explained in the warning section at the end of this page.
+When developing confidential contracts, we recommend using the mocked version of fhEVM first for faster testing.
+You can achieve this by running `pnpm test:mock` for tests and `pnpm coverage:mock` for coverage computation.
+This approach provides a better developer experience.
+However, keep in mind that the mocked fhEVM has limitations and discrepancies compared to the real fhEVM node, as detailed in the [limitations](#limitations) section below.

-It's essential to run tests of the final contract version using the real fhEVM.
-You can do this by running `pnpm test` before deployment.
+It's essential to test the final contract version with the real fhEVM before deployment.
+Run `pnpm test` to ensure everything works correctly.

 ## Mocked mode

-For faster testing iterations, instead of launching all the tests on the local fhEVM node via `pnpm test`or `npx hardhat test` which could last several minutes, you could use instead a mocked version of the fhEVM.
+For faster testing iterations, you can use the mocked version of the fhEVM instead of launching all tests on a local fhEVM node with `pnpm test` or `npx hardhat test`, which can take several minutes.

-The same tests should (almost always) pass, as is, without any modification: neither the javascript files neither the solidity files need to be changed between the mocked and the real version.
-The mocked mode does not actually real encryption for encrypted types and runs the tests on a local hardhat node which is implementing the original EVM (i.e non-fhEVM).
-Additionally, the mocked mode will let you use all the hardhat related special testing/debugging methods, such as `evm_mine`, `evm_snapshot`, `evm_revert` etc, which are very helpful for testing.
+The same tests should generally pass without modification—no changes to the JavaScript or Solidity files are required when switching between the mocked and real versions.

+In mocked mode, actual encryption for encrypted types is not performed.
+Instead, the tests run on a local Hardhat node that implements the original EVM (non-fhEVM).
+Additionally, this mode supports all Hardhat-related testing and debugging methods, such as `evm_mine`, `evm_snapshot`, and `evm_revert`, which are highly useful for testing.

 To run the mocked tests use either: